tux-tn/TheBall/README.md

 TheBall
 =======

-A HTML5/CSS3 moving Ball created during the Google Tech Workshop Tunis 2012.
+HTML5/CSS3 moving Ball created during the Google Tech Workshop Tunis 2012.

-Movement and background color changes are powered by the "animation" CSS3 element Tested on :
+Movement and background color changes are powered by the *animation* CSS3 element.

+**Tested on**
-Firefox 17 beta
+1. Firefox 16
-Chromium 22
+2. Chromium 22

+Should work on firefox 14 and above, Chrome/Chromium 21 and above,Safari 5.1 and above,Opera 12 and Internet Explorer 10 (if you believe that internet explorer is a web browser).